Bizarro181/gtg-dashboard/README.md

 // Make edited scores reflect across dashboards
 // Fix "bug" about scores not working - stupid css issue
 // -- 8/20/19
-// Update actions for starting a game to include a "Lock teams" state
+// Feature: Update actions for starting a game to include a "Lock teams" state
-// Look into drag and drop libraries
+// Feature: Look into drag and drop libraries
 // -- 9/21/19
-// drag and drop - assign teams, lock teams, start round
+// Feature: drag and drop - assign teams, lock teams, start round
+// -- 9/22/19
+// Fix: unreadying a team should not wipe their score from the board
+// Feature: An errored game is now no longer active
+// Feature: A game can now be toggled between active and inactive

 3:50 - 6:00